trackpadpro/tppsss/.github/README.md

 ### Prerequisites

-Terminal (PowerShell is necessary if running the bootstrap)
+Terminal (PowerShell recommended if running the bootstrap)

 Git